inishchith/chaoss-microtasks/microtask-7/readme.md

 #### `_analyze()`:

-- This method analyzes a commit and the corresponding checkout version of the repository with the help of either NOMOS or SCANCODE tool.
+- This method analyzes a commit and the corresponding checkout version of the repository.
+- For example: In case of `CoLic` Backend analysis can be performed on license information with the help of either NOMOS or SCANCODE tool.

 #### `_post()`:

-- This method performs operation (e.g. removing some attributes from the commit generator) on the Graal item obtained
+- This method performs operation (e.g. removing some attributes from the commit generator) on the Graal item obtained.

 <hr>